 We remain unequivocally committed to the pursuit and proliferation of social justice and equality.

 We recognize the long history of racial inequality and unconscious bias will take a long-term, unwavering commitment to change.
 Although we acknowledge there is much we must still accomplish, we would like to share several strides in our mission to create a more diverse, equitable and inclusive culture, both within and outside our walls.
-Over the last six months, senior leadership and individuals across our organization have worked together with the following focuses.
+Over the last several months, senior leadership and individuals across our organization have worked together with the following focuses.